markstephenburnham/text-to-speech/README.md

 # text-to-speech
-I did a feasbility study to see if synthesized voices could be used for a podcast.
+I recently did a feasbility study to see if synthesized voices could be used for a podcast.
 This sample script can be used to generate an mp3 speech file from a text transcript using Google Text-to-Speech

 The processes were tested on MacOS, Big Sur, you'll likely need to modify for other systems.